Although Infrared rays are at the opposite end of the rainbow

 - IR-C (3000 nm–1 mm)

-Interestingly half of the solar energy that reaches the earth’s surface is in the infrared radiation range, this type of solar is expected to have significant effects on our skin.
+Interestingly half of the solar energy that reaches the earth’s surface is in the infrared radiation range; these solar rays significantly affect our skin.

 IR radiation transmits heat in the form of energy, which leads to raised temperature in the skin; under direct radiation, the skin can heat up to more than 40°C, erythema of the skin or redness is often caused by chronic exposure to heat.

 Whilst they have failed to reveal themselves for decades, recent studies have shown that infrared can have the following devastating effects on the skin.

-These poisonous rays are really underestimated, clinical evidence has found, skin exposed to chronic heat can break down in the dermis.
+These poisonous rays are underestimated; clinical evidence has found that skin exposed to chronic heat can break down in the dermis.

 Infrared rays can create a clinical condition known as reticular pigmentation, which is an unusual pattern of pigmentation on the skin.

-They can also cause oxidation, creating free radicals and causes the release of heat shock proteins, these break down the connective tissue which can lead to an increased risk of skin cancer.
+They can also cause oxidation, creating free radicals and causes the release of heat shock proteins, these break down the connective tissue, leading to an increased risk of skin cancer.